partykit/partykit/docs/introduction.md

 - game development
 - AI-assisted tech
-- collaboration app wuch as whiteboards, code editors, text editors, music co-creation
+- collaboration app wuch as whiteboards, code editors, text editors, music co-creation, and others

 **Are you using PartyKit?** We want to hear from you!
 Reach out on [Discord](https://discord.gg/KDZb7J4uxJ) or [Twitter](https://twitter.com/partykit_io)!